isomerpages/mse-sggreenplan/_take-action/1-what-businesses-can-do.md

 ---
 title: What Businesses Can Do
 description: Sustainability will be a key competitive advantage for Singapore, and present new growth opportunities for businesses as we develop our Green Economy.
-Learn more about the Green Plan for Businesses.
+Learn more about what businesses can do.
 permalink: /take-action/what-businesses-can-do/
 ---